APTrust/dart/README.md

 We have not yet implemented code signing for the MacOS version of DART 3, so you'll have to go through some extra steps to open the app.

-1. First, make DART 3 executable.
+1. Unzip DART 3 and make it executable.
 If you downloaded DART into your Downloads folder, the open a terminal (aka terminal.app) and type the following:

 ```
 cd ~/Downloads
+unzip DART.zip
-chmod 0755 dart3
+chmod 0755 DART.app
 ```

 2. Hold down the Control key while you click on the DART 3 app.
 You'll see a message saying Mac won't open the app because it's hasn't been signed or is from an untrusted developer.